-In the 1950s, Lockheed Martin designed the C-130 with transport in mind, by the end of the 1960s, Boeing converted the lumbering giant into one of the deadliest aircraft in the world.
-Its endurance and capacity to carry munitions made it the perfect AC-47 Spooky gunship replacement.
+In the 1950s, Lockheed Martin designed the C-130 with transport in mind, by the end of the 1960s, Boeing converted the lumbering giant into one of the deadliest airplanes in the world.
+The airplane's endurance and capacity to carry munitions made it the perfect AC-47 Spooky gunship replacement.

 Like the AC-47, the new, AC-130 was capable of flying faster and higher than helicopters, and its excellent loiter time allowed it to deliver concentrated fire to a single target on the ground.
 The gunship first saw action during the Vietnam War and has continued to receive updates.
 The newest version of the gunship, the AC-130U Spectre, uses the latest sensor technologies and fire control systems to improve range and accuracy.

 This video perfectly shows why Boeing received an $11.4 million indefinite contract by the U.S. Air Force.
 Watch it now: